|Nippon Piston Ring (6461)|

 Nippon Piston Ring's earnings expanded rapidly along with the rapid expansion in Japanese automobile exports, and the strong demand for vehicles due to economic growth in the post-war reconstruction within Japan.

-Beginning to provide products to German and American motor vehicle manufacturers in the 1970s, the Company has continued organizing a global manufacturing and sales structure, establishing overseas manufacturing facilities in Thailand, Indonesia, China and some other countries since 2000.
+Beginning to provide products to German and American motor vehicle manufacturers in the 1970s, the Company has continued organizing a global manufacturing and sales structure, establishing overseas production bases in Thailand, Indonesia, China and India since 2000.

 The metal injection molding products business and dental implants business were acquired in 2014 as part of the strategy of expanding its product lineup outside of the motor vehicle engine parts realm, and the Company has started to operate the business by its own facility since 2015.

-◎ Global Automobile Production VolumeAccording to the research company "IHS Automotive", the production volume of light vehicles of less than six tons in gross weight is expected to continue to increase from 89.00 million units in fiscal year 2015 to over 100 million in 2020, and to eventually reach 105 million in 2022.
+◎ Global Automobile Production VolumeAccording to the research company "IHS Automotive", the global production volume of vehicles of less than six tons in gross weight is expected to continue to increase from 93.00 million units in 2016 to over 100 million in 2020 and to eventually reach 109 million in 2024.

-Nippon Piston Ring is the only one with increased profit estimation of this fiscal year, but its stock price index is at the lowest among them in addition to the operating profit margin and ROE.
+Nippon Piston Ring's stock price index or its operating profit margin is the lowest among these three companies.
 Improvement of both market awareness and profitability needs to be tackled.

 At the same time, metal injection molding products business and the dental implant products business were acquired in 2014.
 New product development is being promoted as a means of expanding its business in the non-automobile engine components realm.